 The sponsor of a commodity index that is an Index Component can add, delete or substitute the components of such commodity index or make other methodological changes that could change the level of one or more components.
 The changing of components of any commodity index may affect the level of such commodity index as a newly added component may perform significantly worse or better than the component it replaces, which in turn may adversely affect the Index values.
 The sponsor of a commodity index may also alter, discontinue or suspend calculation or dissemination of such commodity index.
 The sponsor of a commodity index will have no involvement in the Index and will have no obligation to any investor in investment products linked to the Index.
-The sponsor of a commodity index without regard to the interests of investors in investment products linked to the Index, and any of these actions could adversely affect the value of the Index.
+The sponsor of a commodity index may take any actions in respect of such commodity index without regard to the interests of investors in investment products linked to the Index, and any of these actions could adversely affect the value of the Index.